mkosir/typescript-style-guide/README.md

 ### Passing Data

 - Prop drilling should not become an issue, if it does [break out your render method](https://kentcdodds.com/blog/prop-drilling#how-can-we-avoid-problems-with-prop-drilling).
-- Component composition is not allowed.
+- Component composition is discouraged.
 - Fetching of data is only allowed in container components.
 - Use of server-state library is encouraged ([react-query](https://github.com/tanstack/query), [apollo client](https://github.com/apollographql/apollo-client)...).
 - use of client-state library for global state is discouraged.